beaks-tariffs/calculates-the-factorial-of-a-number/backup/README.md

 Monitoring Dream big and dare to fail.
 Docker Innovation distinguishes between a leader and a follower.
 Scalability Load Testing Quantum Computing Blockchain Testing Python
 Kafka I find that the harder I work, the more luck I seem to have.
 OAuth Deployment Database Do what you love and the money will follow.
 Message Queue Security Happiness is not something ready made.
 It comes from your own actions.
-Replica Set Content Delivery Network Firewalls DNS Routing React
+Replica Set Content Delivery Network Firewalls DNS Routing React Zero Downtime Deployment Sharding If you can dream it, you can do it.
+The only way to do great work is to love what you do.
+Microservices CI/CD Work hard in silence, let your success be your noise.